 The mind-body, or brain-body, connection is the link between a person’s thoughts, feelings and behaviour and their physical symptoms.
-Find out the role that this connection plays in your child's or teen's health.
+Learn about the role that this connection plays in your child's health.

 Evoked potential (EP) tests measure brain function in response to stimuli of different modalities.
 Read about visual, auditory and somatosensory EP tests.